b9org/b9/doc/DeveloperJourney.md

 ![](https://github.com/arianneb/Base9/blob/developerQuest/images/vmDesign.png)

-The above diagram depicts our Virtual Machine Design.
-The VM takes the bytecodes as structured by the Module, and runs them through either the Interpreter or the JIT compiler.
+The above diagram shows our Virtual Machine Design.
+The VM takes the bytecodes from the Module, and runs them through either the Interpreter or the JIT compiler.
 The Interpreter will process the bytecodes directly, and the JIT compiler converts them to native machine code.

 ### The Virtual Machine

 The Base9 VM has been subject to many design decisions.
 Please note, as with many of our components, there are multiple ways to implement a language runtime.
 As discussed above, the Base9 virtual machine takes a Module structure as input.
 Let's take a look at our [main function](https://github.com/b9org/b9/blob/master/b9run/main.cpp) to gain a better understanding of how this works.
-Our main function calls `run(runtime, cfg);` which looks like this:
+Our main function calls `run(runtime, cfg);`:

 ```
 static void run(OMR::Om::ProcessRuntime& runtime, const RunConfig& cfg) {